senzing-garage/go-logging/docs/examples.md

 Notice that the TRACE and DEBUG messages were not logged.
 That is because the log level was set to INFO.
-To set the log level to include TRACE and DEBUG
+To set the log level to include TRACE and DEBUG, add a "logger option" to set the log level.
+Example:

 ```go
 loggerOptions := []interface{}{